Meet YOUR SPEAKERS

 When Lynea is not diligently working in the adoption community, she loves camping and 4-wheeling in Utah.
 “Getting out and escaping the day-to-day pressures gives me a new sense of hope and allows me to ground myself by spending private time to work out things in my mind, something I seem to need constantly.”

-Lindsay Smith from On Loan From Heaven is the proud wife to Joey, and a Mama to Hannah, Hunter, Michael, Abram, and their Sweet One in Heaven.
+Lindsay Smith is the Founder of On Loan From Heaven and the proud wife to Joey, and a Mama to Hannah, Hunter, Michael, Abram, and their Sweet One in Heaven.
 Lindsay writes and speaks on the story God has written for her and her family through infertility, open adoption, relative adoption, miscarriage, parenting a child with special needs, and her experience as an adoption professional.

 Lindsay has taken the stage at many birth mom conferences, supporting BirthMom Buds and educating the church body on ethical adoption practices.
 She comes alongside attorneys and agencies as they join together for children born with special needs and the Mamas who are boldly and lovingly making placement decisions for them.
 Lindsay is an advocate of many things, but above all, for every Mama.
 Lindsay finds her joy in extending the same grace to others as God has given to her.
 "From His fullness we have all received grace upon grace" (John 1:16).